SasView/sasview/src/sas/sasgui/perspectives/fitting/media/plugin.rst

 **title = "short description"** is short description of the model which is included after the model name in the automatically generated documentation.
-The title can also be used for a tooltip, for example.
+The title can also be used for a tooltip.

 **description = """doc string"""** is a longer description of the model.
-It shows up when you press the "Description" button of the SasView fit page.
+It shows up when you press the "Description" button of the SasView FitPage.
 It should give a brief description of the equation and the parameters without the need to read the entire model documentation.
 The triple quotes allow you to write the description over multiple lines.
 Keep the lines short since the GUI will wrap each one separately if they are too long.
-**Make sure the parameter names in the description match the model definition.**
+**Make sure the parameter names in the description match the model definition!**

 **category = "shape:sphere"** defines where the model will appear in the model documentation.
-In this example, the model will appear alphabetically in the list of spheroid models.
+In this example, the model will appear alphabetically in the list of spheroid models in the *Shape* category.

 **single = True** indicates that the model can be run using single precision floating point values.
 Set it to False if the numerical